 The way that you display your TSL label on your vehicle depends on the type of vehicle you use.

-Taxis, shuttles and large passenger service vehicles (buses) and vehicle recovery service vehicles (tow trucks) must display TSL labels on the inside of the windscreen, as close as practicable to the bottom of the passenger’s side.
+Passenger service vehicles* and vehicle recovery service vehicles (tow trucks) must display TSL labels on the inside of the windscreen, as close as practicable to the bottom of the passenger’s side.

 Goods service vehicles must display TSL labels as described above, or in the window behind the passenger seat.